Roasted Sweet Potato Fries Recipe with Coriander-Onion Dip

 - ¼ teaspoon cayenne pepper or to taste

 - 3/4 cup plain yogurt or sour cream

-- 1 tbsp white wine vinegar or lemon juice
+- 1 Tablespoon white wine vinegar or lemon juice

 - 1 1/2 teaspoons ground coriander

-Preheat oven to 425F.
-Cut the peeled sweet potatoes into ½” fries.
+- Preheat oven to 425°F. Cut the peeled sweet potatoes into ½” fries.
 Toss with olive oil, salt, cayenne, and pepper.
-Place on a cookie sheet and bake for 25-30 minutes.
-Fries are done when tender and crispy when finished.
+Place on a baking sheet and roast for 25-30 minutes.
+Fries are done when tender and crispy, and browning in spots.

 - Heat oil in a medium skillet over medium-high heat.
 Add onion and cook for 10 minutes, stirring occasionally.
 The onions will start to brown.
 Turn heat down and cook for 15-20 minutes, until brown and sweet tasting.
 Let cool.

 - In a large bowl of a food processor, combine cooled onion, yogurt or sour cream, vinegar, coriander, salt and black pepper.
 Blend until onion is broken down, and flavors are incorporated.
 Season to taste with salt and black pepper.